Scalingo Database Addons

 Backups Retention Policy

 If your database is in a paid plan (i.e. it’s not “free plan”), we’ll automatically make periodic backups of your database on a daily basis, at around 1:00 AM Central European Time (CET or UTC+0100).
 The time of your daily backup is configurable via the web dashboard of your database or using the CLI.
-The scheduled date is not strongly enforce: it might get delayed depending on the load on our infrastructure.
+The scheduled date is not strongly enforced: it might get delayed depending on the load on our infrastructure.

 Retention Policy for Daily Backups